 Vitazyme should be used within the context of a complete crop management system, never by itself.
 Vitazyme will optimize the existing program by enabling the plant to utilize soil fertility and water more efficiently while reducing costs and increasing productivity.
-Soil moisture is needed to activate Vitazyme.
 Follow the crop recommendations given below.